Last Updated on March 9, 2021 by Julia Wilson

 Weight reduction in cats

-Weight loss is something which requires close veterinary supervision.
+NEVER attempt a weight reduction diet on your own, weight loss in cats requires close veterinary supervision.
 If it is done too quickly it can lead to hepatic lipidosis, which is life-threatening.
-Therefore NEVER attempt a weight reduction diet on your own.

 Your veterinarian will perform a physical examination of your cat.
 He/she will also want to run blood tests to rule out a medical cause of obesity such as an underactive thyroid (hypothyroid) and evaluate the overall health of your cat.